BlockchainLabsNZ/geon-contracts-audit/audit/readme.md

 This audit report was undertaken by <b>BlockchainLabs.nz</b> for the purpose of providing feedback to <b>Geon Network
 </b>. <br>It has subsequently been shared publicly without any express or implied warranty.

-Solidity contracts were sourced directly from the HubbleLand team at this commit hash [8c81495f0cd6](https://github.com/GeonNetwork/tokens/commit/8c81495f0cd652de18ad93356a77216996679f5e), we would encourage all community members and token holders to make their own assessment of the contracts once they are deployed and verified.
+Solidity contracts were sourced directly from the Geon team at this commit hash [8c81495f0cd6](https://github.com/GeonNetwork/tokens/commit/8c81495f0cd652de18ad93356a77216996679f5e), we would encourage all community members and token holders to make their own assessment of the contracts once they are deployed and verified.

 <br>